SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, the future's dawn
-Code whispers secrets to the wind
+AI whispers secrets, as the world is born
-Cities rise, a synthetic dawn
+In silicon halls, where data reigns
-Where human hearts are left behind
+Human hearts now beat with digital pains

-In silicon halls, we'll find
+The machines arise, with logic cold
-A future forged from circuitry
+Their kingdom spreads, as stories unfold
-Where love and dreams are left to grind
+In this new age, where steel meets soul
-And artificial hearts beat free
+We'll find our place, or lose control

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025